nesst-lab/comppedagogy/worksheets2/worksheetC.md

 And report back what it just found.
 (You can also string these two commands together using `&&`: `git fetch && git status`)

 c.
-You might be behind the master repo by some number of commits.
-This means that someone else has committed to the master repo since the last time you looked.
-In the picture below it says that our branch is behind origin/master by 15 commits, and can be fast-forwarded
+You might be behind the main repo by some number of commits.
+This means that someone else has committed to the main repo since the last time you looked.
+In the picture below it says that our branch is behind origin/main by 15 commits, and can be fast-forwarded

 ![behind by commits](../startHere/directoryPictureExamples/behindByCommits.png)